oseau/anymem/prompts/page_design.md

       - today
       - this week
       - this month
-    - button to browse cards in the deck(/me/deck/:deck_id)
+    - [x] button to browse cards in the deck(/me/deck/:deck_id)
-    - button to revisit the deck now(/review/deck/:deck_id)
+    - [x] button to revisit the deck now(/review/deck/:deck_id)

 # /me/decks

-List of all the decks that user created, show info like in dashboard page, but with a button to edit the deck's name, and a button to delete the deck.
+  - [x] List of all the decks that user created
+  - [x] for each deck
+    - [x] show deck's name and card count like in dashboard page
+    - [x] Link to the deck's detail page at /me/deck/:deck_id
+    - [x] Link to the deck's review page at /review/deck/:deck_id
+    - [x] button to edit the deck's name
+    - [x] button to delete the deck
-At the top of the page, we have a button to create a new deck.
+  - [x] At the top of the page, we have a button to create a new deck

 # /me/deck/:deck_id

 User can only access their own decks.
 In this page, we show all the cards in the deck:
+  - [ ] if the deck is empty, we show a message to user to import cards from /decks page
-  - with pagination, each page show 20 cards
+  - [ ] with pagination, each page show 20 cards
-  - filterable by whether the card is already learned, or not
+  - [ ] filterable by whether the card is already learned, or not
-  - sortable by:
+  - [ ] sortable by:
     - card's due date
     - card's stability score
-  - for each card, we show the following information:
+  - [ ]for each card, we show the following information:
     - front content
     - back content
     - card stats: such as revisited count, correct rate, stability score(in Open Spaced Repetition algorithm), next due date, etc